ropensci-archive/ropenaq/README.md

 The `aq_measurements` function
 ------------------------------

-The `aq_measurements` function has many arguments for getting a query specific to, say, a given parameter in a given location.
+The `aq_measurements` function has many arguments for getting a query specific to, say, a given parameter in a given location or for a given circle outside a central point by the use of the `coordinates` and `radius` arguments.
 Below we get the PM2.5 measures for Anand Vihar in Delhi in India.

 ``` r
 tableResults <- aq_measurements(country="IN", city="Delhi", location="Anand+Vihar", parameter="pm25")